 After all, it’s more important to take the paid work and build your portfolio as a new freelance writer.

 Don’t have a blog in your freelance writing niches?
 Start one.
 I mean, it’s only going to help your cause when clients come a-knocking on your freelance writer website door (so-to-speak).

 As well as demonstrating your expertise in your niche(s), having your own blog also helps to develop your technical writing and blogging skills.

-And if you fall in love with it and deliver engaging posts that offer immense value to the reader consistently?
-You might just be able to make a living from it one day.
+And if you fall in love with it and consistently deliver engaging posts that offer immense value to your reader?
+It might become another viable income stream one day.
 It really is a no-brainer.

 2. Search for Freelance Writing Gigs